Whitescan/PlayerPlot/CONTRIBUTING.md

 ## Translations

-We are always looking to expand and improve Player Plot's locilization.
+We are always looking to expand and improve localization.
 If you want to help us translate Player Plot into your native language, join the Player Plot [Crowdin project](https://crowdin.com/project/player-plot).